jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

 (7) The revocation of a permit or the transfer of a permit to the Minister under this section shall not release the permit holder from any liability in respect of—
   (a) a permit, or any condition of it, up to the date of revocation or transfer; and (b) any act under the permit up to the date of revocation or transfer giving rise to a cause of action.
-(8) As soon as practicable after a permit (other than a permit in respect of petroleum) is revoked, the chief executive shall lodge a copy of the notice served on the permit holder under subsection (2) with the Registrar-General of Land.
+(8) As soon as practicable after a permit is revoked, the chief executive must lodge a copy of the notice served on the permit holder under subsection (3) or (3A) with—
-(9) Subsection (8) applies only to permits granted before 21 August 2003.
+  (a) the Registrar-General of Land, if the permit was granted before 21 August 2003 and was a permit other than in respect of petroleum:
+  (b) the Registrar of the Māori Land Court, if the permit was granted in respect of Māori land and—
+    (i) the permit was granted before 21 August 2003 and was a permit other than in respect of petroleum; or (ii) the permit was granted on or after 21 August 2003.
+(9)

 ### 40 Surrender of permit
 (1) A permit holder may apply to the chief executive to surrender a permit or any part of it by—